Atrium Cabarrus scores high marks in national rankings

 “We’re definitely punching above our weight class,” Rodriguez told the Independent Tribune.

-The hospital has 457 licensed beds, but has a waiver from the state to add another 10 percent and will expand to 500 beds within a few years.
+The hospital has 457 licensed beds, but has a waiver from the state to add another 10% and will expand to 500 beds within a few years.

 Rodriguez referred to Atrium Cabarrus as a “beacon for people who are in need across the entire footprint,” and noted it is a great alternative for people who do not want to go to Charlotte for high-quality medical care.